How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 3

 Press the C key to configure the unallocated disk space.
-Or you can press Enter to have the wizard automatically organize the disk space and format the system disk.
+You can also press Enter to have the wizard automatically organize the disk space and format the system disk.

 Creating a New Partition